 Sports Medicine Physician: Education and Training Requirements

 Sports medicine physicians work with athletes and sports teams at all levels to help heal athletic injuries.
-Sports medicine physicians are specialized in either surgical or non-surgical procedures.
-In order to become sports medicine physicians, medical doctors are required to complete fellowship programs in the subfield.
+These physicians are specialized in either surgical or non-surgical procedures.
+In order to become sports medicine physicians, candidates must complete medical school, earn a license, complete a residency and fellowship, and earn board certification in sports medicine.

 Sports Medicine Physician Education Requirements